board of directors

 James P. Muldoon - Director

 Mr. Muldoon was a founding director of WashingtonFirst Bank from 2002 until it was acquired in 2018.
-Mr. Muldoon, a veteran of the United States Air Force, is the founder, CEO, and President of METCOR Ltd. METCOR was incorporated in 1979 as a full-service consulting and training firm.
-METCOR clients have included many fortune 500 companies such as Lockheed Martin, Unisys, Siemens, and Sun Microsystems.
+Mr. Muldoon is a veteran of the United States Air Force.
+Following his military service in communications intelligence, Mr. Muldoon continued his service to the country as Administrative Assistant to US Senator Birch Bayh.
+Mr. Muldoon is the founder, CEO, and President of METCOR Ltd., a full-service consulting and training firm.
 Mr. Muldoon is a visionary leader with 40 years of experience providing management consulting services including strategic planning, client relationship interface, marketing and acquisition strategy development, and implementation.
-In addition to direct work for clients, Mr. Muldoon is responsible for corporate oversight, including all financial and strategic planning for METCOR.
-Following his military service in communications intelligence, Mr. Muldoon continued his service to the country as Administrative Assistant to US Senator Birch Bayh.
 Mr. Muldoon serves on numerous boards for industry and philanthropic organizations.
+He is renowned for competing on his sailboat Donnybrook around the world and is the founder of the Brendan Corporation, a charitable organization that uses sailing to build pathways for personal growth in children with Learning Differences.

 Randall S. Peyton, MD - Director